martyn-hill/SuperBASIC-Manual/sphinx/source/Appendices/Appendix17.rst

 When the channel is closed, the device will try to output one final packet of data (this means that a minimum of one packet can be sent).
-If it fails to send the packet, then it will try a further 1399 times (causing an extremely long delay), after which the QL will give up.
+If it fails to send the packet, then it will try a further 1399 times (equating to about 20 seconds), after which the QL will give up.
 No error message is returned to tell the sending computer that it has failed to send the data.
-This means that CLOSEing a NETO channel, even though no data has been sent through the Network, produces an extremely long delay before the computer can do anything else (and may even crash some versions of the QL ROM if nothing has been written to the port - see CLOSE).
+This means that CLOSEing a NETO channel, even though no data has been sent through the Network, produces a long delay before the computer can do anything else (and may even crash some versions of the QL ROM if nothing has been written to the port - see CLOSE).